 Before making a recommendation, determine where your psyche is on the "greed vs. fear" spectrum compared with consensus.
-If it's in the same place as consensus, the trade may simply be
+If it's in the same place as consensus, the trade may simply be following the herd.

 If long a stock, avoid panicking when other investors who are short the stock attempt to over-blow the impact of negative news flow.